- 3/4 cup packed brown sugar

 - For topping, combine brown sugar and ginger.
 Stir in butter until crumbly.
 Sprinkle over batter.

-- Bake 18-22 minutes or until a toothpick inserted near the center comes out clean.
+- Bake 18-22 minutes or until a toothpick inserted in the center comes out clean.
 Cool 5 minutes before removing from pans to wire racks.
 Serve warm.
 Yield: 1-1/2 dozen.

 "Excellent recipe to use with your ripe pears.
 Absolutely delicious!
 I doubled the cinnamon and added 1/4 cup of diced candied ginger to the topping.
 Will definitely make again."